EloyGomez-bd/Dataset-Retriever-Program/README.md

 # Dataset Retriever Program

-This repository contains Ironhack project corresponding to module 1.
+This repository contains Ironhack project corresponding to module 1 - Building a Pipeline.

 The main function of the program is to retrieve a clean and wrangled dataset fulfilling the requirements of Challenge 1.
 Also retrieves two different tables with results of Bonus 1 and Bonus 2 challenges.